FrederickGeek8/freddy.us/_posts/2025-10-10-outer-products.md

 with $\sigma(x) = \text{ReLU}(x)$ for brevity.

-Let's combine both ingredients of out inner- and outer-product perspectives.
+Let's combine both ingredients of the inner- and outer-product perspectives to cook up an interesting insight.

 **Ingredient 1:** Matrix-vector multiplication in the _inner product_ view tells us that we can represent the first layer output $h_1$ as: